Related Video: Intro to Synchronous Serial

 - one or more Chip Select (CS) connections, which the controller uses to signal the peripheral devices when to listen to incoming data and when to ignore it.

 Note: the electronics industry has used the terms “master/slave” to refer to controller devices and peripheral devices for decades without regard for the historical context of, and offense caused by, those terms.
 As a result, you will see the terms MOSI/MISO/SS in data sheets to refer to the pins of an SPI device.
-While a modern standard naming scheme has not yet emerged to replace these, the Open Source Hardware Association suggests the terms Controller Out, Peripheral In (COPI) and Controller In, Peripheral Out (CIPO).
+While a modern standard naming scheme has not yet emerged to replace these, the Open Source Hardware Association has a proposal on the table.
+Make Magazine proposes retaining the acronym while renaming the terms.
 The SDO, SDI and CS terms are currently used by a handful of companies within the industry, but have some ambiguity when used in practice.
-Hence, the COPI/CIPO proposal.
+Hence, the PICO/POCI proposal.
+The debate is not resolved, and you will likely see some variations on the terms.
+The SDO, SDI, and SCK terms are the most widely accepted terms that do not carry historical baggage.

 The SDI, SDO, and SCLK connections are shared between all the devices connected to the controller.
 This configuration is called a bus.
 Each peripheral has its own dedicated Chip Select connection to the controller, however.